iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 In `3.0` changes have been made that changed the way this attribute is calculated, which means the same node produced by pre-3.0 and 3.x versions of `imodeljs` will have keys with different `pathFromRoot` value.
 To help identify the version of `NodeKey` a new `version` attribute has been added, with `undefined` or `1` being assigned to keys produced by pre-3.0 and `2` being assigned to keys produced by `3.x` versions of imodeljs.
 In addition, a new [NodeKey.equals]($presentation-common) function has been added to help with the equality checking of node keys, taking their version into account.

+## Signature change to backend Geocoordinate methods

+The two methods [IModelDb.getIModelCoordinatesFromGeoCoordinates]($backend) and [IModelDb.getGeoCoordinatesFromIModelCoordinates]($backend) used to take a string argument that was a stringified [IModelCoordinatesRequestProps]($common) and [GeoCoordinatesRequestProps]($common) respectively.
+Those arguments were changed to accept the interfaces directly.
+You should remove `JSON.stringify` from your code if you get compile errors.

 ## Removal of previously deprecated APIs

 In this 3.0 major release, we have removed several APIs that were previously marked as deprecated in 2.x.
 Generally, the reason for the deprecation as well as the alternative suggestions can be found in the 2.x release notes.
 They are summarized here for quick reference.